jaytimm/PubmedMTK/README.md

 # PubmedMTK

-PubMed Mining Toolkit:: An R package for querying the PubMed database & parsing retrieved records.
+`PubMed Mining Toolkit` \| An R package for querying the PubMed database & parsing retrieved records.
 Toolkit facilitates batch API requests, the creation of custom corpora for NLP, and the quick exploration & visualization of topic structure.